 In a world powered by film, television and text, writers are more important than ever.
 Between an entertainment industry thirsty for new content, a bevy of corporations stressing over the wording of their advertisements, and the nigh-infinite frontier of articles, blogs, memes, wikis and indie media that is the internet, graduates with excellent writing skills can make themselves indispensable to employers across industries.
 While there is some truth to the notion that some individuals are born writers, there are technical aspects of the field that can be learned or refined through hard work and careful study.
 What better way to guide that study and prepare for your creatively verbose future than with an accredited writing program?

 Best Online Colleges for Writing in 2018

-We compiled our list of the top five best online colleges for creative writing using data primarily provided by the National Center for Education Statistics' Integrated Postsecondary Education Data System (IPEDS).
-We blended a wide range of data points to rank the best online programs in creative writing from colleges and universities in the United States.
-Read more about the methodology we used at the bottom of this page.
+We compiled our list of the five best online colleges for writing by using data collected by the National Center for Education Statistics' Integrated Postsecondary Education Data System (IPEDS).
+A wide range of data points were weighed in our study by way of our unique methodology, including in-state tuition costs and number of online programs, in order to establish which online schools would be best for the nontraditional student looking to major in creative writing.
+For more details on our methodology for this list, see the bottom of this page.

 Central Washington University

 Full Sail University